How to make Moroccan Mint Tea: recipe, serving and culture

 Instructions

-- Measure green tea leaves into a tea sieve, or tea ball.
-Put the mint twigs into the teapot, and leave a few twigs for each serving glass.
+Measure green tea leaves into a tea sieve or an infuser and put aside.
+Put the mint sprigs into the teapot, leaving a few sprigs for each serving glass.
+Spoon the sugar over the fresh mint leaves. - Step two: Steep the tea

-- Rinse rapidly the green tea sieve under the running water and place it into the teapot.
+Place the infuser with the green tea into the teapot.
 Decrease the heat.
 Infuse the green tea for 2-3 minutes and take off the sieve.

 Serving